Balban: Reign as Sultan

 Balban re-organised the military against the threat of the Mongols.
-He re-organised the revenues of the Iqatadars, which have been passed on to the children of their original holders from the time of Shams ud-din, or maintained their hold of the Iqta even after they ceased to serve in the military.
-The old Muqta's, who could not serve as military commanders (emirs) for their revenue, were to be dismissed from their fief and settled with a pension of forty to fifty tankas.
+He re-organised the revenues of the Iqtadars, which have been passed on to the children of their original holders from the time of Shams ud-din, or maintained their hold of the Iqta even after they ceased to serve in the military.
+The old Muqta's, who could not serve as military commanders (umara) for their revenue, were to be dismissed from their fief and settled with a pension of forty to fifty tankas.
 The younger Muqtas had been taxed for the surplus revenue (which was not taken from them as it should have) and the children and women who took possession of the Iqta of their forebears, were to be deprived of their Iqtas and compensated with the money required to sustain them.
 However, he was partially dissuaded from this ruling due to the advice of the old Kotwal, Fakhr ud-din, and the old nobles retained their lands.

 Balban's steps against the nobility were so extreme as to raise suspicion from his brother, Sher Khan, who is said to have never visited Delhi.
 It appears that resentment between the brothers had to come to a degree that made the Sultan poison his brother.

 "Balban's court was an austere assembly where zest and laughter were unknown and where wine and gambling were banished."
 He "introduced rigorous court discipline such as prostration before the king and kissing his feet."
-Nevertheless, Ghiyasuddin Balban still went on hunting expeditions, though these were more frequently used as a form of military training.
+Nevertheless, Ghiyas-ud-din Balban still went on hunting expeditions, though these were more frequently used as a form of military training.
 There were large scale conversions to Islam in Punjab under his reign.
-Balban was the first who introduced the famous Persian Festival of Nauroz.
+Balban was the first who introduced the famous Persian Festival of Nowruz.

-He started Iranian method Sijda and Paibos to the sultan in India.
+Balban was a fervent patron of the Persian language and himself encouraged Persian poetry.
+He started Iranian method Sajda and Paibos to the sultan in India.
 He also introduced the Persian festival Nowruz (meaning New year).
-He himself called the Niyabat-i-Khudai.
+He was also referred to as the Niyabat-i-Khuda (Vice-regency of God).